The Abominable Snowman (film)

 The Abominable Snowman (US title: The Abominable Snowman of the Himalayas; also known as The Snow Creature) is a 1957 British fantasy-horror film directed by Val Guest and starring Forrest Tucker, Peter Cushing, Maureen Connell and Richard Wattis.
 It was written by Nigel Kneale based on his 1955 BBC television play The Creature, which also starred Cushing.
 It was produced by Aubrey Baring for Hammer Films.

-The film follows the exploits of British scientist Dr. John Rollason who joins an American expedition, led by glory-seeker Tom Friend, to search the Himalayas for the legendary Yeti.
+The film follows the exploits of a British scientist, Dr John Rollason, who joins an American expedition, led by glory-seeker Tom Friend, to search the Himalayas for the legendary Yeti.

 Plot

-Dr. John Rollason, his wife, Helen, and their assistant Peter Fox, are guests of the Lama of the monastery of Rong-ruk while on a botanical expedition to the Himalayas.
+Dr John Rollason, his wife Helen, and their assistant Peter Fox are guests of the Lama of the monastery of Rong-ruk while on a botanical expedition to the Himalayas.
 A second group, led by Tom Friend accompanied by trapper Ed Shelley, photographer Andrew McNee and Sherpa guide Kusang, arrives at the monastery to search for the legendary Yeti or Abominable Snowman.
 Rollason, despite the objections of his wife and the Lama, decides to join Friend's expedition.
 Whereas Rollason is motivated by scientific curiosity to learn more about the creature, Friend seeks fame and fortune and wants to capture a live Yeti and present it to the world's press.

 The expedition climbs high into the mountains and finds giant footprints in the snow, evidence of the Yeti's existence.
-As the tensions between Rollason and Friend rise, McNee is injured by a bear trap laid by Shelley to catch the Yeti.
+As the tensions between Rollason and Friend rise, McNee is injured by a modified bear trap laid by Shelley to catch the Yeti.

-When a Yeti is seen up-close by Kusang, he cries that he has "Seen what man must not see..." and flees down the mountain at double-speed back to the monastery, from where Helen and Fox decide to mount a rescue mission.
-McNee is also psychically sensitive to the Yeti's proximity, which finally leads to Shelley shooting and killing a Yeti.
-The next day, McNee, hearing the haunting calls of the Yeti, hobbles from his tent and falls off a cliff.
+When a Yeti is seen up close by Kusang, he cries that he has "Seen what man must not see..." and flees rapidly down the mountain to the monastery, from where Helen and Fox decide to mount a rescue mission.
+McNee is also psychically sensitive to the Yeti's proximity, which leads to Shelley shooting and killing a Yeti.
+The next day McNee, hearing the haunting calls of other Yeti, hobbles from his tent and falls off a cliff to his death.